-Part of the Cru Monnières-Saint-Fiacre (the equivalent to a Villages designation in Burgundy), this incredibly steep, south-facing vineyard is 70% gneiss and 30% mica laced schist.
+Part of the Cru Monnières-Saint-Fiacre (the equivalent to a Villages designation in Burgundy), this incredibly steep, south-facing vineyard is 70% gneiss and 30% mica-laced schist.
 A tiny, one hectare plot is densely planted to stress the vines, to extract the most complexity possible from the vineyard.
 These are extremely old vines, some of the oldest in all of Muscadet.

-Hand harvested at peak maturity, during the evening to ensure the spontaneous fermentations have ambient temperature controls.
-Yielding only half the grapes of what the already stringent appelation rules allow, the grapes are pressed immediately and gravity fed into large used oak for a 3 week fermentation, then 26 months of aging on it’s lees.
-During the early part of the process, there is regular batonnage, then after a couple of months, the wine is left alone until bottling.
+Hand-harvested at peak maturity during the evening to ensure the spontaneous fermentation has ambient temperature controls.
+Yields are only half of what the already stringent appellation rules allow.
+The grapes are pressed immediately and gravity fed into large used oak for a 3 week fermentation, then 26 months of lees aging.
+During the early part of the process, there is regular bâtonnage, then after a couple of months, the wine is left alone until bottling.